 • To enhance the effectiveness of local human service planning and programming

 • To share ideas and promote cooperation among human service officials

-The MMAHSC is recognized as a strong voice in Massachusetts for human services.
+The Massachusetts Municipal Human Services Council is recognized as a strong voice in Massachusetts for human services.
 Human services describes a wide variety of programs serving, among others, elderly, children, disabled persons, single parents, refugees and low-income families.
 In other words, citizens of the Commonwealth.
 Meeting the social needs of the community is as important as street repairs or education.
-The MMAHSC provides a voice for local officials who address these needs in their communities every day.
+The HSC provides a voice for local officials who address these needs in their communities every day.

 President: Laura Ducharme, community services coordinator, Acton

 Vice President: Anne Bisson, human services director, Taunton